JaySahoo/HH2_dcs2/README.md

 ****** Important *******
 The user may encounter the keywords "UC" and "BD" in the name of some data files.
 Here UC refers to uncoupled (single ground adiabatic state) and BD refers to coupled (BKMP2+DMBE) state situations.
 *********************************

+* THE DATA WILL BE UPLOADED SOON *